codegram/hyperclient/README.md

 # Usage

 The examples in this README use the [Splines Demo API](https://github.com/ruby-grape/grape-with-roar) running [here](https://grape-with-roar.herokuapp.com/api).
+Use version 1.x with Faraday 1.x, and version 2.x with Faraday 2.x.
 If you're upgrading from a previous version, please make sure to read [UPGRADING](UPGRADING.md).

 ## API Client